 Why did you decide to create an Instagram page dedicated to ‘Joe’?

 Jessica: “I always followed the car community on Instagram through my personal page.
 I wanted a creative outlet, so the @AygoJoe account came into play.
-I love taking pictures of my Aygo, editing them and then posting them.
+I love taking pictures of my modified Aygo, editing them and then posting them.
 I’ve also created a little book for shows.“

 What’s the Aygo ‘Joe’ like to drive?
 What’s your favourite thing about him?